KhoiUna/platopunk/README.md

-# PlatoPunk
+# PlatoPunk | Open Minds.
+Open Source.
+Crafting Utopian Futures.

-This is the public monorepo of PlatoPunk - a place to talk ideas for building a utopian future.
+PlatoPunk is a platform for people who are passionate about sharing/using/building (open-source) tech/art that crafts a better future.